 Your last period has just started and you may be considering a pregnancy.
 Preconceptional health planning is a good idea.
 However, if you haven't started before now, make sure that you "act pregnant" until you know other wise.
 Taking a prenatal vitamin, with 0.4 mg of folic acid (to help prevent neural tube defects) is a good idea.
 Discontinuing any form of chemical birth control, and avoiding other chemicals such as: alcohol, tobacco (even second hand smoke), x-rays, over the counter medications, and even discussing the prescription medications you are currently taking.

 As the uterus sheds its lining, the hormones are preparing another egg for release - called ovulation.
+This hormonal preparation is important to the health of the pregnancy and baby-to-be.

 Many fathers-to-be also begin watching what they eat and drink.
 The health of dad does play an important role in baby's health and development.
 Now is the ideal time to stop smoking, develop some better eating habits and other healthful goals.
+More and more research is showing that the health of dad prior to conceiving is very important for the health of the baby.

 Early pregnancy ultrasound can usually diagnose multiple gestational sacs, and there by you know early on.
 However, early ultrasound can also miss an early multiple gestation.
 Some reports say that the appearance of sacs via ultrasound can be different by up to 4 days.
 Early ultrasound is also more helpful in determining how many sacs are present and whether or not your babies share the same sac (monoamniotic).
 Monoamniotic sacs occur only in identical babies and places the pregnancy at a higher risk for problems like cord entanglement.